 4. Wood Rings

 A wood inlay or overlay on rings is a great way to create a nature-inspired look.
 Mahogany and sandalwood have interesting grain patterns and create attractive rings.

 Some wooden rings have religious or sentimental significance.
 A ring made from Koa wood, for example, represents integrity and strength.
 It is beautiful in its simplicity.

 Carved wooden rings are made from a block of solid wood.
 A wooden overlay is a wood wrapped around a cylinder and inlaid with a metal strip.
 It adds beauty, contrast, and durability to the piece.

 A wedding band with wooden inlay creates a bold, classic contrast between wood and metals.
 These rings are polished and coated in resin increase resistance to water damage.

 Wood is eco-friendly and inexpensive.
 Another bonus is it's easy to engrave.

 Nature-loving details, such as earthy tones, make a ring stand out.
 Milgrain details, a vertical stripe, a Celtic knot, or custom patterns serve to make your ring unique and soulful.

 Some brides and grooms choose to adorn their rings with symbols of their nationality or heritage, making them incredibly personal and respectful.

 Brides may choose to adorn their rings with flowers and petals.
-Gentlemen may wish to choose a pattern with vines and leaves as an homage to the outdoors.
+Gentlemen may wish to choose a pattern with a wooden or even a manly hammered finish for their wedding ring as an homage to the outdoors.